webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 ## 1.01 Explain the basic CHARACTERISTICS of a PROJECT and various METHODOLOGIES and FRAMEWORKS used in IT projects

-- Characteristics of a project::Start and finish
+- Characteristics of a project::_Start and finish_
   - Start and Finish: Every project has a defined beginning and end, with measurable deliverables.
   - Every project must meet three criteria: it is unique, has a specific reason or purpose, and is temporary, meaning it must have a start and finish.
-- Characteristics of a project::Unique
+- Characteristics of a project::_Unique_
   - Unique: Each project is distinct, with specific goals, requirements, and resources.
-- Characteristics of a project::Reason/purpose
+- Characteristics of a project::_Reason/purpose_
   - Reason/Purpose: A project addresses a particular need or solves a problem, aiming to achieve a valuable outcome.
-- Characteristics of a project::Project as part of a program
+- Characteristics of a project::_Project as part of a program_
   - Project as part of a Program: Programs group related projects that collectively contribute to a broader strategic objective.
   - A program gathers several related projects to accomplish a big goal.
 Programs last longer than projects because they **run from the start of the first project to the end of the last project**.
   - You must collaborate with other project teams and the program manager.
   - You need to ensure your deliverables and schedule align with the program's plan and requirements.
-- Characteristics of a project::Project as part of a portfolio
+- Characteristics of a project::_Project as part of a portfolio_
   - Project as part of a Portfolio: A portfolio **manages all the organization's projects**, balancing resources and optimizing their contribution to **strategic goals**.
   - The main **difference between portfolios and programs** is that **projects within a program are related to the program's objective**.
 Projects **within a portfolio do not need to be related**; they share a portfolio because they exist in the same arbitrary group of approved projects.
-- Methodologies and frameworks::DevSecOps
+- Methodologies and frameworks::_DevSecOps_
   - **DevSecOps Main Focus**: Integrates security considerations into the entire software development lifecycle.
   - DevSecOps: Baking Security into DevOps for Faster, **Secure Software Delivery**
     - DevSecOps: **Integrates security throughout the DevOps pipeline**, automating checks and tests along with development and operations.